gregr/experiments/web/README.md

 ### Tools

-* part selector for terms and embeddable controls
+* palette for terms and embeddable controls
 * dictionary: searchable list of reference-able names and their meanings
 * bookmarks: anchor points in the workspace that can be quickly jumped to
     * also summarizes embedded links for convenience